cldssty/Gambling-Game/README.md

 **3. The Dataset**

 <br>
 The dataset is the file 'tutorialRevLearn_low_s014_data.mat'.
 It contains data of an individual player of this game.
 It is a nested structure array.
-One of its first-level fields is called '**data**'.
+One of its first-level fields is called 'data'.

 Two of the fields that '**data**' contains are: